FreeFem/FreeFem-doc/docs/documentation/Visualization.md

    file << u[][j] << endl;
 ```

-Within Matlab or Octave the export files can be processed with the [ffmatlib library](https://github.com/samplemaker/freefem_matlab_octave_plot):
+Within Matlab or Octave the files can be processed with the [ffmatlib library](https://github.com/samplemaker/freefem_matlab_octave_plot):

 ```Matlab
 addpath('path to ffmatlib');